Tom of Finland: U.S. censorship codes (1950s–1960s)

 Laaksonen's style and content in the late 1950s and early 1960s was partly influenced by the U.S. censorship codes that restricted depiction of "overt homosexual acts".
 His work was published in the beefcake genre that began in the 1930s and predominantly featured photographs of attractive, muscular young men in athletic poses often shown demonstrating exercises.
 Their primary market was gay men, but because of the conservative and homophobic social culture of the era, gay pornography was illegal and the publications were typically presented as dedicated to physical fitness and health.
 They were often the only connection that closeted men had to their sexuality.
 By this time, however, Laaksonen was rendering private commissions, so more explicit work was produced but remained unpublished.
-Aside from his work at the advertising agency, Laaksonen operated a small mail-order business, distributing reproductions of his artwork around the world by post, though he did not generate much income this way.
+Aside from his work at an advertising agency, Laaksonen operated a small mail-order business, distributing reproductions of his artwork around the world by post, though he did not generate much income this way.

 In the 1962 case of MANual Enterprises v.
 Day the United States Supreme Court ruled that nude male photographs were not inherently obscene.
 Softcore gay pornography magazines and films featuring fully nude models, some of them tumescent, quickly appeared and the pretense of being about exercise and fitness was dropped as controls on pornography were reduced.
 By the end of the 1960s the market for beefcake magazines collapsed.
-Laaksonen was able to publish his more overtly homoerotic work and it changed the context with "new possibilities and conventions for displaying frontal male nudity in magazines and movies."
+Laaksonen was able to publish his more overtly erotic work and it changed the context with "new possibilities and conventions for displaying frontal male nudity in magazines and movies."
 Laaksonen reacted by publishing more explicit drawings and stylized his figures' fantastical aspects with exaggerated physical aspects, particularly their genitals and muscles.
-In the late 1960s he developed Kake, a character appearing in an ongoing series of comics, which debuted in 1968.
+In the late 1960s he developed Kake, a recurring fictional character that appeared in 26 comics from 1968 to 1986.